 Ned Weinberger is Chair of the Firm’s Corporate Governance and Shareholder Rights Litigation Practice.
 An experienced advocate of shareholder rights, Ned focuses on representing investors in corporate governance and transactional matters, including class action and derivative litigation.
 Ned was recognized by Chambers & Partners USA in the Delaware Court of Chancery and was named "Up and Coming," for the three consecutive years, the by-product of his impressive range of practice areas.
-He was also recently named a "Leading Lawyer" by The Legal 500 and a Rising Star by Benchmark Litigation.
+He was also recently named a "Leading Lawyer" by The Legal 500 and a Future Star by Benchmark Litigation.

 Ned was part of a team that achieved a $12 million recovery on behalf of stockholders of ArthroCare Corporation in a case alleging breaches of fiduciary duty by the ArthroCare board of directors and other defendants in connection with Smith & Nephew, Inc.’s acquisition of ArthroCare.
 Other recent successes on behalf of stockholders include In re Vaalco Energy Inc. Consolidated Stockholder Litigation, which resulted in the invalidation of charter and bylaw provisions that interfered with stockholders’ fundamental right to remove directors without cause.